-Krabbe disease (also called globoid cell leukodystrophy) is a degenerative disorder that affects the nervous system.
-It is caused by the shortage (deficiency) of an enzyme called galactosylceramidase.
-This enzyme deficiency impairs the growth and maintenance of myelin, the protective covering around certain nerve cells that ensures the rapid transmission of nerve impulses.
-Krabbe disease is part of a group of disorders known as leukodystrophies, which result from the loss of myelin (demyelination) in the nervous system.
+Krabbe disease (also called globoid cell leukodystrophy) is a severe neurological condition.
+It is part of a group of disorders known as leukodystrophies, which result from the loss of myelin (demyelination) in the nervous system.
 Myelin is the protective covering around nerve cells that ensures the rapid transmission of nerve signals.
-Krabbe disease is also characterized by the abnormal presence of globoid cells, which are globe-shaped cells that usually have more than one nucleus.
+Krabbe disease is also characterized by abnormal cells in the brain called globoid cells, which are large cells that usually have more than one nucleus.

-The symptoms of Krabbe disease usually begin before the age of 1.
-Initial signs and symptoms typically include irritability, muscle weakness, feeding difficulties, episodes of fever without any sign of infection, stiff posture, and slowed mental and physical development.
+The most common form of Krabbe disease, called the infantile form, usually begins before the age of 1.
+Initial signs and symptoms typically include irritability, muscle weakness, feeding difficulties, episodes of fever without any sign of infection, stiff posture, and delayed mental and physical development.
 As the disease progresses, muscles continue to weaken, affecting the infant's ability to move, chew, swallow, and breathe.
 Affected infants also experience vision loss and seizures.
 Because of the severity of the condition, individuals with the infantile form of Krabbe disease rarely survive beyond the age of 2.

-Less commonly, onset of Krabbe disease can occur in childhood, adolescence, or adulthood (late-onset forms).
-Visual problems and walking difficulties are the most common initial symptoms in this form of the disorder, however, signs and symptoms vary considerably among affected individuals.
+Less commonly, Krabbe disease begins in childhood, adolescence, or adulthood (late-onset forms).
+Vision problems and walking difficulties are the most common initial symptoms in these forms of the disorder, however, signs and symptoms vary considerably among affected individuals.
 Individuals with late-onset Krabbe disease may survive many years after the condition begins.

 In the United States, Krabbe disease affects about 1 in 100,000 individuals.
 A higher incidence (6 cases per 1,000 people) has been reported in a few isolated communities in Israel.